neel-252246/Step_semester_3/README.md

 ### Today's Work:

 * Initialized repository and setup basic project structure.
-* Solved all assignment problems for Sessions 1 to 4.
+* Solved all assignment and practice problems for Sessions 1 to 4.

 ### Next Session Plan: